-The historic city centre of Naples was inscribed as a World Heritage Site in 1995.
-Naples is a major city in the south of Italy and is among the most ancient cities in Europe.
-Its structure and its culture have been created throughout history with influences from several civilizations, from its Greek foundation in 470 B.C., through the Roman period, to the Aragonese period, until the 19th century.
+The historic city center of Naples has been inscribed as World Heritage Site in 1995.
+Naples is a major city in the southern of Italy and it is among the most ancients cities in Europe.
+Its structure and its culture have been created throughout the history with influences from several civilizations, from its Greek foundation in 470 B.C., through the Roman period, to the Aragonese period until the 19th century.
 A multitude of governmental and ecclesiastic buildings are still well preserved.
-The ancient city centre is well recognizable with its Greek rectangular grid layout and its Aragonese walls.
-Moreover, the underground is made of several cavities used over the course of the years for different aims.
+The ancient city center is well recognizable with its Greek rectangular grid layout and its Aragonese walls.
+Moreover, the underground is made of several cavities used in the course of the years for different aims.
 Furthermore, we find peculiar attractions and many businesses activities.

-In addition to this part of the cultural heritage, there is a long tradition of an intangible heritage.
-In fact, Naples has been for long periods a leading cultural city, attracting artists and scholars in philosophy, art, literature, music, and theatre.
-Its influence is still well-known worldwide and events such as exhibits and shows are continually being planned.
+In addition to this part of the cultural heritage there is a long tradition of intangible heritage.
+In fact, Naples has been for long periods the leading cultural city attracting artists and scholars in philosophy, art, literature, music, and theater.
+Its influence it is still well-known worldwide and events such as exhibits and shows are planned with continuity.
 Recently, the image of the city has been relaunched in Italy and worldwide, attracting an increasing number of tourists.